 Every Forex trader wishes that they could open a trade a specific price or better.
-The Forex limit orders enable you to do just that!
+The best forex trading signals service allows you to — the Forex limit orders enable you to do just that!
 With limit orders, you can pre-set when to enter and exit the trade.

 A Forex limit order has a buy limit and sell limit orders.

 It is an order to your Forex broker to buy the specified currency pair when the price reaches a specific level, which is lower than the current market price.

 In this example, the market price for EUR/USD is1.1757.
 When you place a buy limit order, you select a price lower than the market – in this case, 1.1653.
 When this price, or lower, is reached, your trade is executed.

 Sell Limit Order

 It can be said to be the opposite of the buy limit order.
 Here, you instruct your Forex broker to sell the specified pair at a price higher than the market price, based on the best forex signals 2021.

 The market price for the EUR/USD is 1.1758.
 When you place a sell limit order, you are instructing your Forex broker to sell the pair at a price higher than the market – in this case, 1.1780.
 If this or higher price is attained, your trade will be executed.

 Like the limit order, the Forex stop order allows you to open a position when the price reaches a specified level.
 However, with a stop order, your Forex broker will execute your trade at that specific price, not lower or higher.
 A Forex stop order becomes a Forex market order once the pre-determined price level is reached.

 These orders give a Forex trader the chance to first confirm the market trend before opening a position.
 The Forex stop order is categorized into buy stop, sell stop, and trailing stop orders.